 Premium Structure

-Stepped premiums start low and increase each year as you age - making them affordable initially but more expensive long-term.
-Level premiums are fixed for the policy term but start higher.
-Young adults often choose stepped premiums for affordability, then review as their income grows.
+Stepped premiums start low and increase each year as you age, making them affordable initially but more expensive long-term.
+Level premiums are fixed for the policy term but start at a higher rate.
+Young adults often choose stepped premiums for initial affordability, then review their structure as their income grows.

 Life Stage Highlights for Young Adults